amane1234/A520m-itx-ac-with-NAVI/README.md

 ### **Known Bugs**:
 - **A2 Error (Boot device undetected)**: This occurs during POST because ASRock motherboards sometimes fail to detect the EFI partition, even on Windows or Linux.
 - **Intel Wi-Fi/Bluetooth**: These devices are not officially supported by macOS and may experience lag or instability.
-- **Internal USB LED Controller (Port 11)**: The internal USB LED controller is disabled due to erratic behavior and potential system lag.
+- **Internal USB LED Controller (Port 11)**: The internal USB LED controller is disabled due to erratic behavior during shutdown and reboot.
+The LED controller cannot be turned off via the S5 call from macOS.

 ---